realprocrastinator/dimy-project/final-pre/AssignmentReport.md

 - The Hash Tag is the first 3 bytes of the hash of the EphID calculated via sha256.
 - Section ID indicates the order of the receiving parts, but the Shamir Algorithm doesn't require the ordering of the secret parts, so this field is just for counting purposes.
 - Secret Part Payload is the secret part of the EphID generated using Shamir Algorithm.
 - The Sequence Number field is our solution to the issue of the overlapping timing window.
 For example, let's define the initial time point as t0, client 1 sends the message at t0 + 30 seconds, and then client 2 starts to send its shared secret at t0 + 30 seconds as well.
-Then at time point t0 + 60 seconds, Ideally that two clients should generate Encounter ID, but since the privacy which used to generate the EphID of the client1 has already been changed.
-We can't reconstruct the same Encounter ID.
-To fix this problem, we save the previous privacy as well as the current privacy. and use the sequence number to determine which privacy should use, the old one or the new one.
-To make it simple, we set the length of this filed as 4 bytes, which is 32 bits long.
-Should be sufficient to run the program for a year.
+Then at time point t0 + 60 seconds, Ideally, two clients should generate Encounter ID, but since the privacy which used to generate the EphID of the client1 has already been changed, we can't reconstruct the same Encounter ID.
+To fix this problem, we save the previous privacy as well as the current privacy, and use the sequence number to determine which privacy should use, the old one or the new one.
+To make it simple, we set the length of this filed as 4 bytes, which is 32 bits long., which should be sufficient to run the program for a year.

 ### Logging